Welcome to your Kunga Yoga Lifestyle & Teacher Training!

 - Water (closed top water bottles only please!)

-- Snacks and Food (these are not allowed in the studio, however there are cubbies outside for coolers so that you can have your snacks at the ready, and there’s always Tidal Creek Co-op downstairs for delicious smoothies and juices.
+- Snacks and Food (these are not allowed in the studio, however there are cubbies outside for coolers so that you can have your snacks at the ready).
 We recommend that you eat lightly during your training day so that you manage your nutritional needs, but also are alert and not weighed down by a heavy meal before a practice.
 Some students take this as opportunity to cleanse or try a lighter diet.)